robertbabington/rb-textarea-tools/README.md

 ## To-do

 The following will be added in due course:
-- Add animation to label
+- Animation on label
-- Set standard appearance of dropdown list for mentions
-- Improve overall functionality of mentions
+- Improved overall functionality of mentions
-- Build word highlighting for mentions
+- Word highlighting for mentions

 ## Acknowledgements